spectrum-health-systems/myavatool-web-service/doc/man/manual-hosting-maws.md

 2. **Self-host MAWS**
 If you self-host your myAvatar™ environments, or would rather have complete control over your custom web services, you can self-host them.
 This section of the MAWS manual will offer some guidance on how to do that.

-### Before you begin
-A few things before you begin:
+# USING IIS TO HOST MAWS
-* You can probably host MAWS using many web server/operating systems combinations, but these guidelines will focus on getting MAWS setup on Microsoft Windows Server with version 10 of [Microsoft Internet Information Services (IIS)](https://www.iis.net/).
+You can probably host MAWS using many web server/operating systems combinations, but these guidelines will focus on getting MAWS setup on Microsoft IIS.

-* These are the steps that I used - twice! - to host MAWS in our environment, but they are more of a *guideline* than a perfect set of instructions.
+These are the steps that I used - twice! - to host MAWS in our environment, but they are more of a *guideline* than a perfect set of instructions.
 It's quite possible that I didn't follow best-practices, or maybe I have something setup incorrectly, so please use caution when following these steps.
 And since I (hopefully?) won't have to do this again, this section will probably not be updated.

-* This document assumes that you already have a Windows Server with IIS up and running.
+This document assumes that you already have a IIS version 10 up and running.

-* myAvatar™ can only communicate with web services via HTTPS://
+Please keep in mind that myAvatar™ can only communicate with web services via HTTPS://

-### What I used
-* Microsoft Windows 2019
-* Microsoft Internet Information Services (IIS) version 10

-# CREATING AN APPLICATION POOL
+## CREATING AN APPLICATION POOL
 I’m not sure this step is necessary, but it helps to make things a little more organized…maybe?
 I’m not an IIS expert, so I’m not sure.

 From within IIS: